Nanatsu no Hikan: Senritsu no Bishō: Gameplay

 The player can control one of two characters: Kei and Reina.
 The game can be played in either first person, third person, or fixed camera angle (e.g. Resident Evil) views.
 Kei's levels are more action based, while Reina's are more adventure-based.

-There is also a unique multiplayer cooperative mode where one player controls Kei and the other Reina (a feature not seen in survival horror games until the 2005 game ObsCure) This mode is different from the single-player mode, as it is much shorter and objectives, monsters, and events are all altered.
+The title was also the first survival horror game to feature a real-time cooperative mode; players could control two characters independently and simultaneously.
+This mode was distinct from the main single-player mode, featuring a unique arrangement of objectives, monsters and events.

 Plot

 Friends Kei and Reina land on a mysterious island and search for their friend Ernest.
 But along the way, they encounter many different monsters in the different mansions they discover.
 It's up to them to defeat these foes, find their friend, and understand the mysteries of the island.

 Reception

 After briefly playing the multi-player mode, IGN.com stated that Nanatsu no Hikan: Senritsu no Bishō "is worth a try by importers looking for something different."